peeldao/proposals/proposals/2022-01-17_ratify_delisting_policy.md

 ### Delisting procedure

-1. Contributor creates a PR in a `moderation` repository.
+1. Contributor creates a PR in `juice-interface` repository.
-  - this is a public GitHub respository in the `peeldao` github team.
+  - There is a new file called `blocklist.json`.
-  - In the repo there is a directory `delistings`.
-In this directory are files named `<projectid_cv>.md`
-  - Contributor needs to create a new file with the project they want to delist.
-The file will have (not limited to) the following data:
+  - Contributor adds an entry to this file for project they want to delist.
+The entry will have (not limited to) the following data:
     - Date of delist.
     - 1-sentence reason why.
     - Link to any discussions (discord, twitter).
-    - any relevant screenshots.
 2. Someone merges this PR.
-3. Contributor creates PR to delist a project in `juice-interface`.
-  - There will be a hardcoded array of project IDs in the source code.
-  - PR should contain link to the PR in `moderation` repo.
-4. Someone merges this PR.

 ### Appeal procedure